Use customer data to deliver personalised and relevant digital experiences that would drive higher levels of online conversion.

 The next stage is perhaps the most important, the "research phase".
 With more than 90% of BMW Group’s buyers engaging with its web presence at some stage, it knew its website formed a critical phase of the customer journey.

 The third and final stage is the "purchase phase".
 Depending on your location, this entire journey can be carried out from the comfort of your sofa.
 Watch a BMW i8 glide past your front window, jump onto the BMW Group website to find out more, make the purchase and get the car delivered to your front door.

 But, because BMW Group is a global brand offering multiple services and products, there are dozens of different customer journeys taking place simultaneously.
 The sheer amount of insight available to collect would make even the most data-literate marketer’s head spin.

 Much like the efficiency of a vehicle production line, BMW Group is using Adobe Analytics to analyse user behaviour across its entire commerce and web presence, neatly separating user behaviour into distinct customer segments and tailoring its communications and content accordingly using Adobe Target.

 BMW Group now has the ability to track exactly where people are arriving on its website from, whether through a specific product campaign or more general digital advertising.
 This way, the company can tailor its entire online experience to suit a customer’s specific need, such as test drive offers or, in the near future, personalised reminders when a customer’s lease is due to expire.

 Another key area that analytics helped to sharpen was strengthening BMW Group’s relationships with its dealerships.
-For example, following in-depth analysis, BMW Group discovered that its automotive dealers were struggling with handling large volumes of offer & purchase requests on one of its online sales platforms.
+For example, following in-depth analysis, BMW Group discovered that its automotive dealers were struggling with handling large volumes of offer and purchase requests on one of its online sales platforms.